mserna24/PLC-Programming/README.md

-This repository will act a portfolio of all Ladder Logic Projects Completed As of now it will encompass code based from current certification process
+This repository will act a portfolio of all Ladder Logic Projects completed.
+As of now it will encompass code based on my current certification course.

 # **Resources**